jerry-wjl/full-stack-cncf-demo/CONFIGDEMO.md

 Create a file under `~/git/cncfdemo/hooks/post-receive` with the following:

 Make it _**executable**_ and now whenever you do a commit to the repo, a build will trigger for you.
-Test by using an editor of your choice and commit your change to the repo (devnode:git/cncfdemo) and a build will automatically trigger.

 <img src="img/021-jenkins.png" alt="post-receive" width="493px" width="105px">

 <img src="img/022-jenkins.png" align="post-receive 2" width="713px" width="62px">

-**NOTE:** You can run the script manually or click on your _job -> Build Now_ in the Jenkins web interface.
-You should get a successful build completion.
+**NOTE:** We will walk through the first demo application build later.
+You can jump ahead to start to those steps in the [First Jenkins Build](FIRSTJENKINSBULD.md)

 Optional step: Set up docker builder URL (optional for freestyle projects)
 --------------------------------------------------------------------------